Gorilla Trekking In Rwanda

 The troops are somewhat fluid in composition, but tend to stick to a preferred area.
 They are constantly monitored and protected by park rangers, with each group coming into contact with tourists for a strict maximum of one hour per day.

-Six tracking permits are issued per troop per day, meaning the encounter is as intimate and as unobtrusive as possible.
 With only 96 permits available each day in Rwanda, it is highly recommended to book in advance, either online or via a reputable tour operator.

 Visitors gather at the Volcanoes National Park headquarters in Kinigi at 7am, and are allocated a family group on the day according to fitness levels, as well as being briefed on protocols and rules for visiting the gorillas.